We use cookies on our website to provide you with the best experience. Most of these are essential and already present.

 -

 Bomb! ** 700 copies only.
-Definitive 7 lp’s deluxe package featuring all four original albums restored & remastered with 4 page-portfolio and exclusive obi strip ** Souffle Continu records is thrilled to present Byard Lancaster The Complete Palm Recordings 1973-1974, the definitive 7 LP’s deluxe package of Philadelphia born jazz wizard Byard Lancaster including his 4 legendary albums released on Jef Gilson’s Palm Records in the 1970s, Us, Mother Africa, Exactement and Funny Funky Rib Crib, along with the first ever standalone edition of Love Always, a fifteen minute modal jazz beauty plus a 20 page booklet with rare photos and in-depth article about Byard Lancaster’s Parisian years by Pierre Crépon.
+Definitive 7 vinyl records deluxe package featuring all four original albums restored and remastered, each with 4 page-portfolio and exclusive obi strip + 20-page booklet ** Souffle Continu records is thrilled to present Byard Lancaster The Complete Palm Recordings 1973-1974, the definitive deluxe package of Philadelphia born jazz wizard Byard Lancaster including his 4 legendary albums released on Jef Gilson’s Palm Records in the 1970s, Us, Mother Africa, Exactement and Funny Funky Rib Crib, along with the first ever standalone edition of Love Always, a fifteen minute modal jazz beauty plus a 20 page booklet with rare photos and in-depth article about Byard Lancaster’s Parisian years by Pierre Crépon.
 At the beginning of the 1960s, at the Berklee College of Music, Byard Lancaster met some feisty friends: Sonny Sharrock, Dave Burrell and Ted Daniel.
 It is easy to see why he rapidly became involved in free jazz.
 Once he was settled in New York, he appeared on Sunny Murray Quintet, recorded under the leadership of the drum crazy colleague of Albert Ayler.

 In 1968, the saxophonist and flutist recorded his first album under his own name: It’s Not Up To Us.
 The following year he came to Paris in the wake of… Sunny Murray.
 He would come back to France in 1971 (again with Murray) and in 1973 (without Murray for a change).
 This is when he met Jef Gilson, the pianist and producer who encouraged him to record under his own name again.
 On Palm Records (Gilson’s label), he would release four albums: Us, Mother Africa, Exactement and Funny Funky Rib Crib.